-Event Name St Patricks D St Patricks Day Festival Event Date 16 March 20 24 Event Location Leederville T own Centre ar nd Oval Event Organiser St Patricks D ay WA the world on own sense o In Ireland, St. Patrick's Day is marked by tradition and culture, and acr the world on March 17 people don a shade of green and celebrate the own sense of 'Irishness'.
-Event Description The Australian/Irish community connection has been strong for this event allows the Irish to celebrate a sense of home in Vincer Leederville will be filled with musicians, food trucks, stalls and lo for the kids.
-People from all over WA come along to celebrate the of heritage and culture. cent. d lots of fun 2023 was the first event in three years and was a huge success.
-In 20 the event aims to be bigger and better to celebrate again and bring Irish community together.
-Event is Free Yes Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
+Event Name St Patricks D St Patricks Day Festival Event Date 16 March 20 24 Event Location Leederville T own Centre ar nd Oval Event Organiser St Patricks D ay WA the world on own sense o In Ireland, St. Patrick's Day is marked by tradition and culture, and across the world on March 17 people don a shade of green and celebrate their own sense of 'Irishness'.
+The Australian/Irish community connection has been strong for years an this event allows the Irish to celebrate a sense of home in Vincent.
+Leederville will be filled with musicians, food trucks, stalls and lots of fun for the kids.
+People from all over WA come along to celebrate their sense of heritage and culture.
+Event Description this event all Leederville w for the kids. the event air three years and was r and better to celeb • Event is Free Yes Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
 In-kind support requested Sponsorship Request \$225,000 \$40,000 \$20,000 Yes Marketing Facilities Rangers Waste Sponsorship History \$20,000 in 2 022/23 Compliant EOI?
 Yes Administration Recommendations Irish culture local busines enjoy music, based on the and heritage a sses.
 The event food and ente e level of in-kir I draws a huge crowd nd provides a range promotes the comn ertainment.
 The fund d support provided I nd would be conside of economic b nunity coming ling recommer by the City and enefits to together to ndation is I that the

 Event Name Multicultura Multicultural Market

 Event Date 16 March 20)24

 Event Location Hyde Park

 Event Organiser Kena Cabral Morales

 Event Description The Multicultural Market event is designed to offer a range of activities that promote cultural diversity, community involvement, and entrepreneurship.
 Some of the activities planned for the event include: • Small business showcase providing a platform for small businesses from diverse backgrounds • Cultural performances by artists from different backgrounds • Food from different cultures • Workshops and seminars on topics including cultural diversity and entrepreneurship • Opportunities for people to engage with their community and learn about local initiatives and organisations The event aims to promote cultural diversity, supports small businesses, and empower the community.

 Event is Free Yes

-Consequebia Donnest Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
+Changarship Daguast Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
 In-kind support requested

 Sponsorship Request \$500 \$3,000 \$0 No Waste Facilities Marketing

 Sponsorship History N/A

 Compliant EOI?
 No No

 Administration Recommendations does not me While the a eet the event coplication may s more of an informa riteria of being a vibi not fall within the Ev ble for other City fun rant creative e vent Sponsorsl vent.